North Atlantic right whale: Description

 Like other right whales, the North Atlantic right whale, also known as the northern right whale or black right whale, is readily distinguished from other cetaceans by the absence of a dorsal fin on its broad back, short, paddle-like pectoral flippers and a long arching mouth that begins above the eye.
 Its coloration is dark grey to black, with some individuals occasionally having white patches on their stomachs or throats.
 Other unique features include a large head, which makes up a quarter of its total body length, narrow tail stock in comparison to its wide fluke, and v-shaped blowhole which produces a heart-shaped blow.

-The most distinguishing feature for right whales is their callosities, rough, white patches of keratinized skin found on their heads.
+The most distinguishing feature for right whales is their callosities: rough, white patches of keratinized skin found on their heads.
 The right whale's callosities provide habitat for large colonies of cyamids or whale lice, which feed on the right whale's skin as these small crustaceans cannot survive in open water.
 The relationship between cyamids and right whales is symbiotic in nature but is poorly understood by scientists.
 Callosities are not caused by the external environment and are present on fetuses before birth.
 However, Cyamids near the blowhole have been linked to chronic entanglement and other injuries; their presence in this area has been used as measure of individual health in visual health assessments.

 Adult North Atlantic right whales average 13–18 m in length and weigh approximately 40000 to 90000 kg, they are slightly smaller on average than the North Pacific species.
+On each side of the upper jaw are 200–270 baleen plates.
+These are narrow and approximately 3 m long, and are covered in very thin hairs.
+The pectoral fin is 1.7 m long.
 The largest measured specimens have been 18.5 m long and 106000–108000 kg.
 Females are larger than males.

 Up to forty-five percent of a right whale's body weight is blubber.
 This high percentage causes their body to float after death due to the fact that blubber has a low density.

 There is little data on their lifespan but it is believed to be at least 70 years, although individuals in species closely related to right whales have been found to live more than 100 years.
 Currently, female North Atlantic Right whales live on average 45 years and males 65 years.
 Age of right whales can be determined by examining their earwax postmortem.
 The oldest recorded whale was sighted between March 24, 1935 and August 13, 1995, and is thought to have been as old as 70 years.
 However, a 2024 study found that the average lifespan was only 22 years, with only 10% of individuals living longer than 47 years, presumably as a result of shortened lifespans due to commercial whaling.